Join the RHS today and support our charitable work

 'Fastigiata' is a large, bushy, upright evergreen shrub, columnar when young, later broader, with erect shoots bearing radially arranged, dark green leaves

-Toxicity Most parts, especially the seeds, are highly toxic by ingestion
+Toxicity Most parts, especially the seeds, are highly toxic by ingestion.
+Wear gloves and wash hands after handling

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets